Nenkai/relink-modding/docs/resources/re/mechanics/gem_mix.md

 ## Execution

 Sigil Synthesis has an unexplained feature where the game will randomly award a gem with a maxed level rather than the default level (which is 11).
+When this happens, a 'Grand Success' in place of a 'Great Success'.

 !!! tip

     Internally:

     * Sigil Synthesis = Gem Mix
     * Sigil = Gem
     * Trait = Skill